 Small Group Pilates Classes

-With our small group sessions you’ll have the format of a group class with the perks of a small class size.
+With our small group classes you’ll have the format of a group class with the perks of a small class size.
 As a small group training member, you can choose the number of sessions you would like to attend each week.
 For these sessions, your trainer will use Pilates equipment, including the Pilates Reformer and Chair, to help teach the principles of the method at a level appropriate for your group.
 We will help you choose Pilates classes that will challenge you safely and allow you to receive the maximum benefit.

-To learn more about our pricing and membership options, click the button below:
+To learn more about our classes and pricing options, click the button below:

 Frequently Asked Questions About Pilates